ministryofjustice/bai2/README.rst

 Requirements
 ------------

-Only Python 2.7 and Python 3.3+ are supported.
+Only Python 3.6+ is supported.

 Installation